kblankenship1989/MMM-nutrislice-menu/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-This module is used to display the current weeks menu for a nenus that are hosted by nutrislice (www.nutrislice.com).
+This module is used to display the current weeks menu for a menus that are hosted by nutrislice (www.nutrislice.com).
 It will display as a column for each day of the week with the menu items name underneath.

 # Install